mcyaputra/Currency-Converter-Using-Python/README.md

-## [🖍] Description
+## 💲 Currency Converter

-Python currency converter - this program pulls exchange rates from Frankfurter API, which tracks rates published by European Central Bank (ECB).
+This python scripts pull exchange rates from Frankfurter API, which tracks rates published by European Central Bank (ECB).
 It is capable of showing exchange rate between two currencies at a specified date as well as their inverse rate.

+Simply provide 3 arguments:
+1. Date
+2. From currency
+3. Target currency

+The script will tell you what is the exchange rate between the two currencies specified for the date you specified

 Some additional features to be added:

 -Real time exchange rate, counting down to the seconds

 -Showing exchange rate based on a value entered by user